This is the most comprehensive guide you’ll find on conversational advertising.

-Conversational advertising is the use of automated, natural language conversations between brands and consumers to drive awareness, purchase intent/consideration, and conversion.
+Conversational advertising uses automated, natural language conversations between brands and consumers to drive awareness, purchase intent/consideration, and conversion.

 Here’s how it works…

-Automated conversations (those that are powered by machine learning and natural language processing) are made up of ‘intents,’ which are the basic building blocks of a conversation.
+Automated conversations (those powered by machine learning and natural language processing) are made up of ‘intents,’ which are the basic building blocks of a conversation.

 Every intent has two parts:

 Here’s a simple example of what an intent for an automotive conversational ad might look like if a user asks about available models…